Chapter 7 Probability and distributions

 At this point, you might be thinking that this is all terribly obvious and simple, and you’d be right.
 All we’ve done is wrap some basic mathematics around a few common sense intuitions.
 However, from these simple beginnings, it’s possible to construct some extremely powerful mathematical tools.
 Without going into the details in this book, we list – in Table 7.1 – some of the other rules that probabilities satisfy.
 These rules can be derived from the simple assumptions that we’ve outlined above.

-English Notation Formula
+English | Notation | Formula | |

 7.4 Distributions

 As you might imagine, probability distributions vary enormously, and there’s an enormous range of distributions.
 However, they aren’t all equally important.
-In fact, the vast majority of the content in this book relies on one of five distributions: the binomial distribution, the normal distribution, the tt distribution, the χ2\chi^2 (“chi-square”) distribution and the FF distribution.
+In fact, the vast majority of the content in this book relies on one of five distributions: the binomial distribution, the normal distribution, the distribution, the (“chi-square”) distribution and the distribution.
 Given this, the next few sections will briefly introduce all five of these, paying special attention to the binomial and the normal.

 7.4.1 The binomial distribution

 The theory of probability originated in an attempt to describe how games of chance work.
 Hence, it seems fitting that our discussion of the binomial distribution should involve a discussion of rolling dice and flipping coins.
 Let’s imagine a simple “experiment”: we’re holding 20 identical six-sided dice.
 There’s a picture of a skull on one face of each die; the other five faces are all blank.
 If we roll all 20 dice, what’s the probability of getting exactly 4 skulls?
-Assuming that the dice are fair, we know that the chance of any one die coming up skulls is 1 in 6; to say this another way, the skull probability for a single die is approximately 0.1670.167.
+Assuming that the dice are fair, we know that the chance of any one die coming up skulls is 1 in 6; to say this another way, the skull probability for a single die is approximately .
 This is enough information to answer our question, so let’s have a look at how it’s done.

 As usual, we’ll want to introduce some names and some notation.
-We’ll let NN denote the number of dice rolls in our experiment, which is often referred to as the size parameter of our binomial distribution.
-We’ll also use θ\theta to refer to the probability that a single die comes up skulls, a quantity that is usually called the success probability of the binomial.25 Finally, we’ll use XX to refer to the results of our experiment, namely the number of skulls we get when rolling the dice.
-Since the actual value of XX is due to chance, we refer to it as a random variable.
+We’ll let denote the number of dice rolls in our experiment, which is often referred to as the size parameter of our binomial distribution.
+We’ll also use to refer to the probability that a single die comes up skulls, a quantity that is usually called the success probability of the binomial.25 Finally, we’ll use to refer to the results of our experiment, namely the number of skulls we get when rolling the dice.
+Since the actual value of is due to chance, we refer to it as a random variable.
 In any case, now that we have all this terminology and notation, we can use it to state the problem a little more precisely.
-The quantity that we want to calculate is the probability that X=4X = 4 given that we know that θ=.167\theta = .167 and N=20N=20.
-The general “form” of the thing could be written as P(X|θ,N) P(X \ | \ \theta, N) and we’re interested in the special case where X=4X=4, θ=0.167\theta = 0.167 and N=20N=20.
+The quantity that we want to calculate is the probability that given that we know that and .
+The general “form” of the thing could be written as and we’re interested in the special case where , and .
 There’s only one more piece of notation.
-If we want to say that XX is generated randomly from a binomial distribution with parameters θ\theta and NN, the notation is as follows: XBinomial(θ,N) X \sim \mbox{Binomial}(\theta, N)
+If we want to say that is generated randomly from a binomial distribution with parameters and , the notation is as follows:

 Yeah, yeah.
 I know what you’re thinking: notation, notation, notation.
 Really, who cares?
 Very few readers of this book are here for the notation, so we should probably move on and talk about how to use the binomial distribution.
 We’ve included the formula for the binomial distribution in Table 7.2, since some readers may want to play with it themselves, but since most people probably don’t care that much and because we don’t need the formula in this book, let’s not talk about it in any detail.
 Instead, let’s just see what the binomial distribution looks like.
-To that end, Figure 7.3 plots the binomial probabilities for all possible values of XX for our dice rolling experiment, from X=0X=0 (no skulls) all the way up to X=20X=20 (all skulls).
+To that end, Figure 7.3 plots the binomial probabilities for all possible values of for our dice rolling experiment, from (no skulls) all the way up to (all skulls).
 Note that this is basically a bar chart, and is no different to the “pants probability” plot in Figure 7.2.
 On the horizontal axis we have all the possible events, and on the vertical axis we can read off the probability of each of those events.
 So, the probability of rolling 4 skulls out of 20 times is about 0.20 (the actual answer is 0.2022036).
 In other words, you’d expect that to happen about 20% of the times you repeated this experiment.

-Binomial Normal
+Binomial | Normal |

 7.4.2 The normal distribution

 Instead of focusing on the maths, let’s try to understand what it means for a variable to be normally distributed.
-To that end, have a look at Figure 7.4, which plots a normal distribution with mean μ=0\mu = 0 and standard deviation σ=1\sigma = 1.
+To that end, have a look at Figure 7.4, which plots a normal distribution with mean and standard deviation .
 You can see where the name “bell curve” comes from: it looks a bit like a bell.
 Notice that, unlike the plots to illustrate the binomial distribution, the picture of the normal distribution in Figure 7.4 shows a smooth curve instead of “histogram-like” bars.
 This isn’t an arbitrary choice: the normal distribution is continuous, whereas the binomial is discrete.
 For instance, in the die rolling example from the last section, it was possible to get 3 skulls or 4 skulls, but impossible to get 3.9 skulls.
-The figures in the previous section reflected this fact: in Figure 7.3, for instance, there’s a bar located at X=3X=3 and another one at X=4X=4, but there’s nothing in between.
+The figures in the previous section reflected this fact: in Figure 7.3, for instance, there’s a bar located at and another one at , but there’s nothing in between.
 Continuous quantities don’t have this constraint.
 For instance, suppose we’re talking about the weather.
 The temperature on a pleasant Spring day could be 23 degrees, 24 degrees, 23.9 degrees, or anything in between since temperature is a continuous variable, and so a normal distribution might be quite appropriate for describing Spring temperatures.26

 With this in mind, let’s see if we can get an intuition for how the normal distribution works.
 Firstly, let’s have a look at what happens when we play around with the parameters of the distribution.
 To that end, Figure 7.5 plots normal distributions that have different means, but have the same standard deviation.
 As you might expect, all of these distributions have the same “width”.
 The only difference between them is that they’ve been shifted to the left or to the right.
 In every other respect, they’re identical.